dlgeiser/SanGiovanni-Lab/Resources.md

 <b><a href="http://locuszoom.org/" target="_blank">LocusZoom</a></b>
 LocusZoom is a suite of tools to provide fast visualization of GWAS results for research and publication.

+<b><a href="https://www.ncbi.nlm.nih.gov/" target="_blank">NCBI</a></b>
+The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.

 <b><a href="https://www.opentargets.org/" target="_blank">Open Targets</a></b>
 Open Targets is an innovative, large-scale, multi-year, public-private partnership that uses human genetics and genomics data for systematic drug target identification and prioritisation.